Three Key Rules for Building Your Brand by Writing

 Make it act like a digital business card: use a good picture and write one sentence explaining the problems you solve and for whom.

 Write 500 to 800 words about a common challenge in your field.
 Offer a real solution or a unique point of view to prove you have hands-on skills to potential employers/clients.
+If you've never written a professional post before, our guide to writing your first professional blog post walks through the full process step by step.

 Post the link on LinkedIn and in related professional groups.
 Include a short summary (three sentences) and one specific question to start people talking in the comments.